 - In a large soup pot, heat the olive oil over medium heat.
 Add the leeks and garlic and lightly sauté for about 10 minutes until softened and there are some browned bits.

-- Add the potatoes, celery, bay leaf, thyme and vegetable broth to the pot.
+- Add the vegetable broth, potatoes, celery, bay leaf, and thyme and to the pot.
 Cover and bring to a simmer.
 Let simmer for about 15 - 25 minutes until the potatoes are soft and easily pierced with a fork.

 - Remove the bay leaf and then use an immersion blender to blend the soup.
 Alternatively, you can use a standing blender, blending the soup in small batches at a time.
 Be careful that hot soup doesn't explode out of your blender!
 Keep the batches small, and start at the lowest speed.
 If you like a chunky soup, blend about ⅓ of the soup and then mix back in.

 - Return soup to pot, stir in non-dairy milk, and season to taste.
-Bring back to a simmer and then server.
+Bring back to a simmer and serve hot.